torvalds/linux/Documentation/trace/fprobetrace.rst

-The field access operators, ``->`` and ``.`` can be combined for accessing deeper members and other structure members pointed by the member. e.g. ``foo->bar.baz->qux`` If there is non-name union member, you can directly access it as the C code does.
+The field access operators, ``->`` and ``.`` can be combined for accessing deeper members and other structure members pointed by the member. e.g. ``foo->bar.baz->qux`` If there is analn-name union member, you can directly access it as the C code does.
 For example::

  struct {